acmoles/portfolio/portfolio/projects/ecosia.md

 </Content-FreeSection>

 </template>
-</Content-ModalLink> A particular personal highlight was a 4-day hack project where we (me, backend, data, comms) <Content-ModalLink label="visualised global searches">
+</Content-ModalLink> A particular personal highlight was a hack week project where we <Content-ModalLink label="visualised global searches">
 <template v-slot:modal>

 <Content-FreeSection padding="is-small">